microsoft/GPS-Well-Architected-Partner-Training/2.b Well-Architected Process Guide/README.md

 ### People and resources

-Architecture is designed by people, and during the assessment you will need to review the motivations of some architectural decissions, so you need to identify the people and resources that were involved in the current design, and also other important profiles who own, use, operate and monitor the current deployment.
+Architecture is designed by people, and during the assessment you will need to review the motivations of some architectural decissions.
+You need to identify the people and resources that were involved in the current design.
+The people who own, use, operate and monitor the current deployment are also important in these meetings.

-You will also need at least read-only access to the workload resources on Azure, to connect some tools to gather important information.
-So come with these list with all checked:
+You will also need a read-only access to the workload resources on Azure, to connect the tools to gather the information you need.

+Here's a checklist of what you need before starting the assessment:

 - [ ] List of the people who will be involved in the assessment
 - [ ] Account with read access to the workload's subscription